Skip to content

 Constants

-Constants in the Tau Language are elements of the underlying Boolean algebras, usually other than 0 and 1 that have a dedicated syntax.
+Constants in the Tau Language are elements of some available Boolean algebra, usually different from just 0 and 1.
+Constants in a particular Boolean algebra come with their own syntax.

-Thus, in general the syntax for constants is the following:
+Given the available algebras, the general syntax for constants is the following:

 constant => "{" (spec | term) "}" [":" base_boolean_algebra_type]